ankit1576/Pandeyji-store/README.md

 This project is an e-commerce website developed using Java Servlets, JSP, HTML, CSS, Bootstrap, and Hibernate.
 It allows users to browse products, add them to the cart, and purchase them online.
 The website includes features for user authentication, product management, and order processing.

-# E-Commerce Website Project

-This project is an e-commerce website developed using Java Servlets, JSP, HTML, CSS, Bootstrap, and Hibernate.
-It allows users to browse products, add them to the cart, and purchase them online.
-The website includes features for user authentication, product management, and order processing.

 ## Project Screenshots

 ### Navigation